 Weekend entertaining just got a lot easier!
 These Paleo Almond Flour Waffles are part of the best ever waffle bar, because my paleo waffle recipe includes collagen for extra protein!
-Best of all, these waffle bar ideas have a little something for everyone (even your second cousin Karen who has something to say about everything).
+Best of all, these waffle bar ideas have a little something for everyone!

 I don’t know about you, but I really like having a big, fun breakfast for my family when they visit from out of town (which is every holiday, ever).
 What I don’t like is spending a ton of time in the kitchen first thing in the morning just to end up with a huge mess by 8am.

-So I like to make these waffles, set them out with a bunch of fun toppings, and let my guests have fun making their own plates.
-It makes the morning a lot more fun for everybody!
+So I like to make these Paleo friendly almond flour waffles, set them out with a bunch of fun toppings and sides like turkey bacon, fruit salad, and hash browns, and let my guests have fun making their own plates.

 🍌 Recipe Ingredients